How To Play Awesome Rhythm Guitar Riffs

 In addition to playing guitar in time, ‘tight’ rhythm guitar playing refers to having control over palm muting, picking articulation and other nuances that are needed to make your rhythm guitar riffs sound awesome.
 Having control over these elements will not only make all of your rhythm guitar ideas sound much better, but will also save you A LOT of time and money if you ever record guitar parts professionally.
 Read this free guide on how to record guitar in the studio to learn how to master these areas of rhythm guitar playing.

 Isolate the rhythmic structure of your rhythm guitar riffs.
 Just like with guitar solos, many guitarists have a tendency to “overplay” when it comes to creating guitar riffs.
-Fact is, you can create super heavy and intense rock and metal guitar rhythms by using only a single note (or chord).
+Fact is, you can create super heavy and intense metal and rock guitar rhythms by using only a single note (or chord).
 Although it is cool to search for new and exciting ideas to play on guitar, don’t lose sight of the fact that the primary element of cool rhythm guitar riffs is, well… ‘rhythm’!

 Creating a guitar riff by playing only a single note (or chord) will force you to think hard about the actual rhythm of what you are playing.
 One way to do this is to write out (on paper or on a computer) a series of eighth notes for 4-8 measures (in 4/4 time).
 Next, randomly go through and delete 3 eighth notes in each measure (put rests in their place).
 Now play the resulting rhythm using your single note or chord.
 You will likely be pleasantly surprised by how cool this idea sounds and you can quickly come up with dozens of such patterns to use as basis for your rhythm guitar riffs (before even adding any notes!)
 Once you become more advanced, you can also do this using odd meter, mixed meters and more challenging note groupings.